 |Times are Central Standard Time for Chicago, Illinois, from US Naval Observatory calculations.
 (For mjb)

-By month’s end Jupiter rises in the eastern sky around 8 p.m. and shines in the sky during the rest of the night.
+Meanwhile, Jupiter rises in the east around 8 p.m. early in the month,

 Jupiter shines from in front of the stars of Leo with its bright star Regulus.
 The head of the lion figure in the stars resembles a backwards question mark and is commonly known as “The Sickle.”
 The chart above shows Jupiter and Leo on January 10, when Jupiter and Regulus are 9 degrees apart.

 On the night of January 7/8, the moon appears near Jupiter and Regulus.
 The chart above shows them at 2 .m.
 (January 8) when they appear in the southern sky,

 During the night, Jupiter appears to move westward, as our planet rotates.
 The chart above shows Jupiter and Leo high in the western sky at 4 a.m. on January 15.

 As Jupiter shines from the western sky in the mornings of January, Saturn climbs into the southeastern sky.

 This Ringed Wonder shines from in front of the stars of Scorpius, with its bright star Antares.
 On January 8, appears about 10 degrees above the star.